Tshiamo4/MyMusicApp/README.md

 ## Overview
 This Android application allows users to manage a list of songs, categorized by genre.
 Users can add songs, view their list, and see songs that have been added multiple times.
+This is a simple Android application that allows users to:

+Input song names

+Add them to a list

+View the list of entered songs on a second screen

+The app demonstrates:

+Use of EditText, Button, and ListView

+Passing data between activities using Intent

+Basic Android UI layout with ConstraintLayout

 ## Features
 - Add songs to a list